So-You-Want-Out/Portugal-D7/README.md

 ______________________
 TO APPLY

 You must first apply through a consulate in your country.
 This must be done in person.
 They take approximately 60 days to process your application and if successful, you then have a 4 month visa whicih allows you to relocate.
 Once in Portugal you will have another appointment at which time your 4 month visa is converted to a 2 year residence permit.
+This 2 year residence permit is renewable.

 _______________________
 CITIZENSHIP/PERMANENT RESIDENCY